As amended through November 28, 2016

 13.2 Passage of the proposed amendment by a majority vote at a meeting of the Arts and Sciences Faculty or the Arts and Sciences Council

-13.3 Ratification of the proposed amendment via secret mail ballot by a two-thirds majority of those members of the Voting Faculty who cast ballots
+13.3 Ratification of the proposed amendment via secret ballot by a two-thirds majority of those members of the Voting Faculty who cast ballots

 13.4 Transmission of the written amendment to all members of the Faculty